guidoese/folia_backend/README.md

 Update notes
 Delete notes

-Each note belongs to a specific user, ensuring that users can only access their own notes.
+Each note is associated with a specific user, ensuring that users can only access their own data.

 Account Management